seifferth/jotter/readme.md

 [pandoc-crossref]: http://lierdakil.github.io/pandoc-crossref/

-jotter-status
+jotter-stats
-: Show some general information about this jotter, such as the number of files, words, etc.
+: Show some statistical information about this jotter, such as the number of files, words, etc.

 jotter-ls
 : Print a list of citekeys found in this jotter to stdout.
 This list can